What Are D3s?

 are common and others rare, some affect most teeth, others here

 'n' there" (with a hat tip to Ted Geisel).

 Nearly all D3s affect the outward appearance of the tooth enamel – sometimes just a small patch is affected (or "wonky" as your child might say) and other times it’s wonky all over.
 Such discolourations may not necessarily be of concern if the enamel surface remains sufficiently hard.
-However, when the patches of abnormal enamel are soft and porous, there is increased risk of dental pain and tooth decay (i.e. dental caries) – so dental treatments may be recommended to nip these problems in the bud (read more).
+However, when the patches of abnormal enamel are soft and porous ("chalky"), there is increased risk of toothache and tooth decay (i.e. dental caries) – so dental treatments may be recommended to nip these problems in the bud (read more).

-There are four main types of D3 you may hear about, as summarised below.
+There are four main types of D3 you may hear about, as summarised and cross-compared below.